 “If I take medication for my anxiety, I’m weak-willed and lazy and may even end up gaining weight, feeling worse and addicted.”

-The right medication, given in the right dosage, at the right time can be a life-saver.
-If you and your mental health care provider decide that taking medication is the right thing for you, then take it exactly as prescribed and check in periodically with your provider.
+The right anti-anxiety medication, given in the right dosage, at the right time can be a life-saver.
+If you and your mental health care counselor decide that taking medication is the right thing for you, then take it exactly as prescribed and check in periodically with your provider.

-If you decide to take medication, feel free to use some of the tools and techniques we’re discussing here.
+If you decide to take medication, feel free to use some of the coping skills for anxiety we’re discussing here.
 They can help you feel better faster, and may help you need less medication and for a shorter time.